-This plan was developed by the Trustthe Harbour Trust in 2008 and reviewed by the Australian Heritage Council in December 2008.
+This plan was developed by the Harbour Trust in 2008 and reviewed by the Australian Heritage Council in December 2008.
 Revisions were made and the Plan is now considered to be consistent with the National and Commonwealth Heritage management principles.
-Notice of this Plan was published in the Government Gazette on 23 June 2010 and registered as a legislative instrument on 2 September 2010. ‡The Plan takes effect from 23 June 2010. that date.
+Notice of this Plan was published in the Government Gazette on 23 June 2010 and registered as a legislative instrument on 2 September 2010.
+The Plan takes effect from 23 June 2010.

 In 2016, the Plan was reviewed in accordance with ss 324W and 341X of the EPBC Act, which recommended the Plan be amended.
-The Plan (as amended) takes effect from (date).
+The Plan (as amended) takes effect from the date after registration on the Federal Register of Legislative Instruments.